Bash - find recursively in many directories -

 i have 2 or more directories path stored in variable - output of find command:

-folders="$(find /g -type d -name "jpgtest*")"
+folders="$(find /g -type d -name "jpgtest*")" note: directory names may have spaces.

 assuming there 2 directories: g/jpgtest1 , g/jpgtest2.